2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 For example, if we observe that traced transactions are systematically broadcast from the same Bitcoin node, and we manage to identify its IP address, we may be able to identify other transactions from the same entity, as well as determine part of the issuer's identity.
 Although this practice is not easily achievable, as it requires the operation of numerous nodes, it may be employed by some companies specializing in blockchain analysis.

-The analyst also has the option of relying on analyses that have been previously made open-source, or on their own previous analyses.
+The analyst also has the option of relying on previously open-source analyses or their own previous analyses.
 Perhaps we'll be able to find an output that points to a cluster of addresses we've already identified.
 Sometimes, it's also possible to rely on outputs that point to an exchange platform, as the addresses of these companies are generally known.

 In the same way, you can perform an analysis by elimination.
 For example, if analyzing a transaction with two outputs reveals that one of them relates to an address cluster already known, but distinct from the entity being traced, then we can interpret the other output as probably representing the change.